saviour123/payapp/README.md

 ## payapp.

-A little Payment System Written In Python and Posgresql.
+A little Payment System Written In Python and [Posgresql](https://www.postgresql.org/).
-There is flask and Boostrap inside.
+There is [Flask](http://flask.pocoo.org/) and Bootstrap inside.
 Thanks to Boostrap Freelancer Template.